 - Prepare for Contribution Requirements.
 Update payroll systems to accommodate new deductions.

 - Stay Informed.
-Keep an eye on updates from Maryland’s FAMLI Division for detailed regulations and reporting requirements.
+Keep an eye on updates from FAMLI for detailed regulations and reporting requirements.

-For more information about the insurance program and for frequently asked questions, please visit the Maryland Department of Labor’s website.
+For more information about the FAMLI Program and for frequently asked questions, please visit the Maryland Department of Labor’s website.
 As always, our audit and accounting professionals are here to assist with any questions and guidance you may require navigating this significant program.

 Subscribe